-One of the easiest ways to ensure that you have a continuous flow of work coming through is to find work via a recruitment agency.
+One of the easiest ways to ensure that you have a continuous flow of work coming through is to find work via a recruitment agency like ourselves.
 Agency nurses have access to job boards, instant alerts, revalidation support and even a chance for career progression in some cases.
 All hourly rates/salaries are negotiated on your behalf, and you will have one easy point of contact each time.

 Many part-time nurses are able to earn better salaries and enjoy a better work-life balance than full-time NHS nurses.
 Another benefit is getting the chance to experience working in different environments, which helps you improve your teamwork and collaboration abilities, and adds a lot of attractive skills to your CV.